Another Tick to the Surgery Bucket List

 I left hospital almost a week ago and, up until Tuesday, I was very mindful of the fact that I was limping slowly around my house share with hamster cheeks, a yellow face from bruising, a compression garment around my head, black and blue hands and arms from all the needles, a bandage that runs the length of my entire calf, all whilst spooning mashed banana for lunch.
 It’s safe to say I’ve definitely looked better (and just when I thought I couldn't get anymore vulnerable, I'm about to share graphic photos of this!)
 But that garment is no longer on, my face swelling is beginning to go down and I’m trusting that I’m by far over the worst.

-My ankle has newly swollen and so my leg is still as tingly as ever.
+My ankle has become newly swollen and so my leg is still as tingly as ever.
 Nevertheless the surgeon put my worried mind at ease and reassured me that everything is healing well.
 I’m not usually such a worrier, but after experiencing a stroke and totally unexpected complications following brain surgery last summer, it’s now been causing a fair bit of anxiety surrounding any new pain or swelling and knowing whether that’s “supposed to happen.”
-However, I’m working on being more mindful, having more faith in the process and still very much holding on to the belief that people don’t usually get struck by lightening twice.
+However, I’m working on being more mindful, having more faith in the process and still very much holding on to the belief that people don’t usually get struck by lightning twice.

 I have no idea what the finished results will look like.
 I’m told my smile will never be 100% again - I don’t think it ever is with plastic surgery.
 But the seed has been planted.
 And by that, I mean that the nerve was successfully grafted and I now just need to sit tight and wait patiently for it to start growing, which can take anywhere between 6-12months and up to 3 years to fully max out.